Skip to content

 \[ \left(\pmb{z}_e^t\right)^T \pmb{\operatorname{Q}} \, \pmb{x}_{e}^t \, =\, 0 \,. \tag{7} \]

-This is a generalization from the 2-dim ellipsoids in the ℝ3 case, where the vector giving the line of projection onto an orthogonal target plane must become a tangential vector xet.
+This is a generalization from the 2-dim ellipsoids in the ℝ3 case, where the vector giving the line of projection onto an orthogonal target plane must become a tangential vector at xet.
 You could also say that Qxet must become an element of SP.
 The xet in turn are generated by A from special vectors uet of the unit sphere 𝕊n-1:

 \[ \begin{align} & \pmb{u}_e^t \,=\, \pmb{\operatorname{A}}^{-1} \pmb{x}_e^t \,\in\, \mathbb{S}^{n-1} \, \tag{8} \\[10pt] & \pmb{u}_e^t \,\perp\, \pmb{\operatorname{A}}^{-1} \pmb{e}_j \,, \quad \forall \,j \,\,\, \text{with} \,\,\, p+1 \,\le \, j \, \le\, n \,. \tag{9} \end{align} \]